In Dubious Battle

 In Dubious Battle is a novel by John Steinbeck, written in 1936.

 The central figure of the story is an activist attempting to organize abused laborers in order to gain fair wages and working conditions.
+Despite its political themes, Steinbeck intended for the book to represent "man's eternal, bitter warfare with himself", instead of "ranting about justice and oppression".